DataDog/hiring-engineers/answers.md

 -------------------------------------
 </br>

-# Collecting Metrics
+# Collect Metrics
 Tagging is used throughout Datadog to query the machines and metrics you monitor.
-Without the ability to assign and filter based on tags, finding problems in your environment to discover the true causes could be difficult.
-In other words, the tags help you accurately keep track of things.
+Without the ability to add tags, finding problems in your environment poses some difficulty.
+The tags, in sum, help you keep your ship in order.

 The goal here is to install a database on the VM and integrate your database with the Datadog agent so they can begin monitoring your metrics or the health of your systems.